HemSoft/mcp-server-demo/README.md

 - **Echo Tool**: Returns a greeting message with the input text
 - **ReverseEcho Tool**: Returns the input text with characters reversed
 - **Text Resource**: Provides a simple text resource for AI assistants
+- **Prompt Templates**: Reusable prompt templates for text summarization, sentiment analysis, and idea generation
-- Built with the ModelContextProtocol.Server library
+- Built with ModelContextProtocol.Server v0.4.0-preview.2
 - Compatible with any MCP host (VS Code, Claude Desktop, etc.)

 ## Prerequisites